OysterBuoy/OysterBuoy.github.io/_posts/2017-01-12-Elum-Rhei-Intro.md

 But all fires can be fed.
 New heat and new will taking new action, recalling the brighter ages of the flame."_

-The low fire crackled.
-A mirror to his umber eyes. _Another day passed, and so the fire ebbs._ Reaching back, he retrieved one of the stacked logs and tossed it into the flames, watching the hungry flames lick and catch the edges of the dry branch. _Would that I could be as easily renewed._
+The low fire crackled, a mirror to his umber eyes. _Another day passed, and so the fire ebbs._ Reaching back, he retrieved one of the stacked logs and tossed it into the flames, watching the hungry flames lick and catch the edges of the dry branch. _Would that I could be as easily renewed._

 The day had been long.
 Three men had been taking gold from the farmers and peasants of Shepherd's Hold, and now three more corpses lay mouldering under a darkening sky.
 No thanks though, that wasn't for him, not anymore. _I'm getting too old for this._